TPN – The Pallet Network – offers sustainable, cost effective and utterly reliable pallet distribution around the UK and Ireland, and into Europe.

-TPN Members comprise 106 of the best independent transport companies with 121 depot locations across the UK.
+TPN Members comprise more than 100 of the best independent transport companies with 120+ depot locations across the UK.
 By working collaboratively, these regional hauliers can offer a more cost-effective, environmentally sustainable and operationally efficient service to their customers.
 It is not cost-effective or green for one regional company to try to send individual or small groups of pallets all over the UK.
 However, working collaboratively, TPN Members can make this a green, cost-effective and utterly reliable service.

 TPN Members collect pallets from their customers, and then consolidate and trunk that freight to the Hub facility at Minworth.
 This is then unloaded at the Hub and placed into numbered bays representing specific postcode areas within the UK, Ireland and Europe.
 Each TPN Member is a regional specialist with an allocated area.